portworx/lcfs/lcfs/README.md

 A layer with no parent layer forms a base layer.
 Base layer for any layer can be reached by traversing the parent layers starting from that layer.
-All layers with same base layer form a “chain of layers” or “group of layers”.
+All layers with same base layer form a “tree of layers”.

 Root layer is locked in shared mode while creating/deleting layers.
 Root layer is locked exclusive while unmounting the file system.